Sony NEX-7 Comparison Review

 The Sony Alpha NEX-7 is a mirrorless interchangeable lens camera that was announced in August 2011 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

 Is the Sony NEX-7 a good camera?
-The NEX-7 has a Camera Elo of 1715.
+The NEX-7 has a Camera Elo of 2004.
 This rating puts the NEX-7 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the NEX-7 also ranks below average. – Well, the Sony NEX-7 is more than 8 years old, and there have been many other good digital cameras released since 2011.
+In terms of its sensor size category (APS cameras), the NEX-7 ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|